-The all-new Hyundai Tucson SUV has arrived and is better than ever.
+The latest Hyundai Tucson SUV has arrived and is better than ever.
 With an upgrade in design and improved safety and technology features, available in four trim levels (S Connect, SE Nav, Premium and Premium SE), the new Tucson can accommodate for everybody’s needs.

-Hyundai has updated the new Tucson's exterior design with their signature cascading grille, new headlights and fog lights.
+Hyundai has updated the Tucson's exterior design with their signature cascading grille, new headlights and fog lights.
 The wheel designs have been revamped, with new dimensions available, ranging from 16 inches on basic models to 19 inches on the premium SE model.

 Hyundai has kept the sophisticated and modern feel of the previous Tucson's interior but received a modest makeover with a more stripped back design and a new and improved dashboard, which is now a floating display.
 The new touchscreen display audio system comes with dab, Apple Car Play and Android Auto.